 Similar work was carried out by Ashok and Rahul (2012) at rocky intertidal area of the Saurashtra coast and they found by 2 species of hermit crabs.
 Sardar et al. (2019) observed, only 2 species of hermit crabs namely, Clibnarius padavensis and, Clibnarius infraspinatus from the intertidal zone of extended mud flats of Bakkhali and Frazerganj of Indian Sundarban for a period of one year.

-Similar in this study Trivedi and Vachhrajani (2017) listed 112 species belonging to 26 genera and 5 families of hermit crab.
+Similarly, Trivedi and Vachhrajani (2017) reported 112 species belonging to 26 genera and 5 families of hermit crab.
 East coast of India, with 81 species is more diverse than the west coast of India (73 species).
 Maximum species diversity was recorded from coastal areas of Tamil Nadu state (50 species) whereas the least number of species were reported from coastal areas of Maharashtra state (7 species).
 Nirmal et al. (2017) recorded the occurrence of 4 hermit crabs from the Maharashtra coast, India.
 The similar study was conducted Jhala et al. (2017) during December 2012 to May 2013 in 4 different site of southern gulf of Kachchh.
 All these 5 species of crabs were found to be using shells of total 27 Gastropod species.
 In present study the IUCN status showed that all the available species were Not Evaluated (NE) indicating the studies are required to identify the status of Hermit crabs.
 A total of 6 species was identified from Vador site and GSFC Jetty site at Sikka coast belonging to one order, one family and two genera while Kachhiya et al.(2017) recorded the 7 hermit crab species of the genus Clibanarius from the intertidal zone of Gujarat State on the west coast of India.

 The taxonomy, diagnoses, and distribution of the recorded hermit crabs are shown below.